-Rules of Procedure of the Committee of the Regions (18 November 1999)
+Rules of Procedure of the Committee of the Regions (18 November 1999) -Consolidated version February 2004

-Caption: Rules of procedure of the Committee of the Regions adopted on 18 November 1999.
-Source: Official Journal of the European Communities (OJEC).
-22.01.2000, No L 18. [s.l.].
-ISSN 0378-6978.
+Caption: Rules of procedure adopted by the Committee of the Regions of 18 November 1999, version of 11 February 2004.

+Source: Official Journal of the European Union (OJEU).
+10.05.2004, No L 175. [s.l.].
+ISSN 1725-2555.http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2004:175:0001:0018:EN:PDF.

 Copyright: All rights of reproduction, public communication, adaptation, distribution or dissemination via Internet, internal network or any other means are strictly reserved in all countries.

 The documents available on this Web site are the exclusive property of their authors or right holders.

 Requests for authorisation are to be addressed to the authors or right holders concerned.